Easy read customer complaints page

 An ombudsman will look at your complaint if you might have been treated unfairly or if something may have gone wrong.

-Don't worry, we will tell you how you can contact the ombudsman.
+Don’t worry, we will tell you how to contact the ombudsman.